Officials: St. Petersburg subway blast was suicide attack

-ST. PETERSBURG, Russia (AP) — A suicide bomber was behind a blast on the St. Petersburg subway that killed 14 people, Russian investigators said Tuesday, while authorities in the Central Asian nation of Kyrgyzstan identified a suspect as a Kyrgyz-born Russian citizen.
+ST. PETERSBURG, Russia (AP) — A 22-year-old suicide bomber born in the former Soviet republic of Kyrgyzstan was behind a blast on the St. Petersburg subway that killed 14 people, Russian investigators said Tuesday.

 There was no immediate claim of responsibility for the Monday afternoon attack, which came while President Vladimir Putin was visiting the city, Russia’s second biggest and Putin’s hometown.

-Russia’s health minister on Tuesday raised the death toll from 11 to 14 and said 49 people are still hospitalized.
-City Hall authorities said there were several foreign nationals among those killed and injured but would not offer detail.
-The foreign ministry of the Central Asian nation of Kazakhstan said one of its citizens has been killed in the attack.
+Russia’s health minister on Tuesday said the death toll had risen from 11 to 14 and said 49 people are still hospitalized.
+Authorities did not say whether the suicide attacker was included among the14.
+The City Hall said there were several foreign nationals among those killed and injured, but would not offer details.
+The foreign ministry of the Central Asian nation of Kazakhstan said one of its citizens was killed in the attack.

-Residents have been bringing flowers to the stations near where the blast occurred.
-Every corner and window-sill at the ornate, Soviet-built Sennaya Square station on Tuesday was covered with red and white carnations.
+Residents have been bringing flowers to the stations near the site of explosion.
+Every corner and window-sill at the ornate, Soviet-built Sennaya Square station was covered with red and white carnations on Tuesday.

-Russia’s top investigative body said in a statement that investigators have identified a man whose body parts were found on the train and who is suspected to be a suicide bomber.
-Kyrgyzstan’s State Committee for National Security identified one suspect as Kyrgyz-born Russian national Akbarzhon Dzhalilov, aged between 21 and 22.
-It was not immediately clear if the two statements related to the same person.
+Russian investigators said the bomb was set off by a suicide bomber and identified him as Kyrgyz-born Russian citizen Akbarzhon Dzhalilov, who turned 22 two days before the attack.

+The Investigative Committee said that forensic experts also found the man’s DNA on the bag with a bomb that was found and de-activated at another subway station in St. Petersburg on Monday.
+In Kyrgyzstan, the State Committee for National Security confirmed the man’s identity and said it would help the Russian probe.

 The Interfax news agency on Monday said authorities believe the suspect was linked to radical Islamic groups and carried the explosive device onto the train in a backpack.